julianegoe/CF_myflic_client/README.md

-# Project Title
+# MyFlix Application

-This is the client side application for the myFlix API
+This is the client side application for the myFlix API.
+It showcases several movies.
+Users can favorite movies and get information about each movie.

 ## Getting Started